mfasman95/discordia/packages/framework/README.md

 Your private Discord bot token.
 The token for your bot should be located at https://discordapp.com/developers/applications/{client-id}/bot (replace {client-id} with the Client ID of your Discord application) in a hidden field that you can reveal by clicking "Click to Reveal Token".
 [This guide](https://www.digitaltrends.com/gaming/how-to-make-a-discord-bot/) is a useful one for making a new Discord bot if you have not done so before.
 Follow that guide through step #4 to make your bot and get a link to invite it to a server.

->⚠️This token is a sensitive piece of information - do not commit it with your source code and regenerate it if it ever becomes compromised⚠️
+>⚠️This token is a sensitive piece of information.
+DO NOT commit it with your source code.
+Regenerate it if it ever becomes compromised.⚠️

 ## Actions
 >Array[DiscordiaAction]

 An array of [DiscordiaAction](api#DiscordiaAction) objects.
-See [our guide](create_an_action) on how to use the [@discordia/action](https://github.com/mfasman95/discordia/tree/master/packages/action) module to create your own actions and/or install them from third party modules.
+See [our guide](gs_write_an_action) on how to use the [@discordia/action](https://github.com/mfasman95/discordia/tree/master/packages/action) module to create your own actions.
+You can also install them from third party modules.

 ## Options
 >Object